eylam813/aframeTester/README.md

 aframeTester

-Test project using Mozilla AFrame to create VR world for Lakeview Park historic landmark.
+Test project using Mozilla AFrame to create VR world for a section of Lakeview Park historic app.